-As per Section 203 of Income Tax Act, everyone who is deducting TDS is required to furnish a certificate to the respective deductee to the effect of the amount deducted as tax, along with all the other particulars.
+As per Section 203 of Income Tax Act, everyone who deducts tax at source is required to furnish a certificate to the respective deductee specifying the amount deducted as tax, along with all the other particulars.
 Such certificates are called TDS certificates.

 - The employer has to provide Form 16 to his employee specifying the amount of tax deducted at source.

-- The form has all the particulars such as computation, deduction and payment of tax.
+- The form has all the particulars related to computation, deduction and payment of tax.

 - Form 16A is given by the deductor mentioning all details of tax computation, deduction and payments.

 - The certificate needs to be issued to the deductee within 15 days of due date of filing TDS return.

 - TCS Certificate (Tax Collected at Source): A certificate that contains the amount of TDS collected and deposited with the tax department.
 It is issued via Form 27D.

 - The deductor needs to deposit the TDS to central government by making a payment through NSDL using physical form that can be processed in authorized bank branches.